hyperledger/fabric-sdk-node/docs/tutorials/chaincode-lifecycle.md

 ```

 ### Step 3: Install

+Once the chaincode is packaged, it can be installed on your peers.
+This step will
-This step will be only required by organizations that will be running the chaincode
+be required by all organizations that want to use the chaincode to query the
-(executing transactions).
-The install will take the packaged source code artifacts
+ledger and endorse transactions.
+The install method will send the packaged
-and send it to a peer or peers in your organization.
-Installing chaincode requires
+chaincode to the target peers in your organization.
+This request will need to be
-admin authority for the organization.
-The peer will return a package ID value,
+sent by a peer administrator.
+The installation will return a package ID, a
-an unique identifer for this chaincode package.
-The package ID value will be needed
+unique identifer for the chaincode package.
+You will need the package ID when
-later when the chaincode is approved and committed.
-Organizations that will only
-be approving or committing the chaincode will not require a package ID.
-The chaincode instance object
-that performs the install will also store the package ID
-internally for the next step.
+you approve a chaincode definition for your organization.

-The following sample assumes that the chaincode instance object (`mychaincode`) has
+The following sample assumes that the chaincode object being used has been setup
-been setup and packaged.
+and packaged or an error would be thrown.
+Note how the package ID is returned
+from the `install`, and is also available from the `mychaincode` object using
+the `getPackageId()` method.

 ```
 // install chaincode package on peers